I found this image long ago with Google Image Search.

 On rainy and cold days, they are wonderful under shell mitts.

-It is one of those small items I tend to forget about, but can’t picture my outdoor activities without
+It is one of those small items I tend to forget about, but I can’t picture my outdoor activities without them.

-At $3-5 a pair in bulk or $8 a pair when bought individually, they are a bargain compared to ones three times or more as expensive.
-Two-three pairs tend to last me a year.
+At $7-8 a pair in bulk or $10 a pair when bought individually, they are a bargain compared to ones three times or more as expensive.
+I keep a pair in my day pack, my backpack, stashed in my camping gear, and even wear around town.
+I tend to stretch them out before they wear out.

 Overall Summary

-An indispensable item in my outdoor clothing kit for all four seasons.
+It is an indispensable item in my outdoor clothing kit for all four seasons.
+And for Joan as well.

-Found at your local surplus store (or on eBay) in various sizes (I have tended to wear a Men’s large to extra-large in a glove and take a size five in the liners) and various colors: Gray, blue, black and the ever classic OD Green!
+Found at your local surplus store (or on eBay) in various sizes (I have tended to wear a Men’s large to extra-large in a glove and take a size five in the liners) and multiple colors: Gray, blue, black, brown, and the ever classic OD Green!

 I tried to Google Image find but not the IT wonk you are.
 What do the numbers on the gloves mean?
 Paleeze dont answer 3,4,5,6. … he he